avishayil/wordpress-post-fb-url-linter/README.md

 <h2>Description</h2>

-This Plugin allows you to send any published or updated post to Facebook scraper
+This Plugin allows you to send any published or updated post to facebook scraper.
+This Plugin was developed by Geektime's dev team for internal purposes only, and was shared for your convenience.
+We do not provide any support services for this plugin.

 <h2>Installation</h2>